vishalvibes/wis/README.md

 ## Motivation

-Creating LLM agents that browses the web is difficult.
+Creating LLM agents that browse the web is difficult.

 Due to the lack of any structure or information, LLM agents need to be configured by the creators for every web application separately.

-However, envision a paradigm shift: if the web applications themselves can help LLM agents to browse them effectively.
-It would be a game changer.
+However, envision a paradigm shift: if the web applications themselves can help LLM agents browse them effectively.
+It would be a game-changer.

 The WIS approach proposes a universal standard to effectively decouple the visiting AI Agent's understanding capabilities from the application's logic and user interface.